aleung/gitbook-plugin-page-toc/README.md

 # gitbook-plugin-page-toc

-Add table of contents to every page in your GitBook.
+Add Table of Contents (TOC) to every page in your GitBook.

 It adds anchors link to headings inside the page as well.